railwayapp/docs/src/docs/reference/integrations.md

 title: Integrations
 ---

+Railway offers easy integrations out of the box, as well as features to enable building your own integrations.

 ## Project Tokens

 Project tokens can be used in environments where you cannot login (e.g. remote servers or CI).
-You can create project tokens for a specific [Railway environment](/develop/environments) on the project page.
+You can create project tokens for a specific [Railway environment](/referece/environments) on the project page.

 <Image src="https://res.cloudinary.com/railway/image/upload/v1644622499/docs/projecttokens_lwjgat.png"
 alt="Screenshot of Project Canvas"